renovatebot/renovate/lib/manager/gomod/readme.md

-You might be interested to add `"postUpdateOptions": ["gomodTidy"]` to your config if you'd like Renovate to run `go mod tidy` after every update before raising the PR.
+You might be interested in the following `postUpdateOptions`:

+1. `gomodTidy` - if you'd like Renovate to run `go mod tidy` after every update before raising the PR.
+1. `gomodUpdateImportPaths` - if you'd like Renovate to update your source import paths on major updates before raising the PR.